 What goes on a splash page?

-Before we even begin putting elements on a splash page, we need to go back to the goals.
+Before we even begin putting elements on the web page, we need to go back to the goals.
 What is the purpose of the splash page and what do you want to get from it?
 If you can’t answer that question, then your website probably doesn’t need a splash page.
-If you can answer the question, what you put on the splash page will vary depending on the goal.
+If you can answer the question, what you put on this page will vary depending on the goal.

 There are still three basics that every splash page should have.